The Edge of Destruction: Critical response

 At a BBC Programme Review Board Meeting in February 1964, controller of television programmes Stuart Hood felt that the serial's sequences in which Susan uses scissors as a weapon "digressed from the code of violence in programmes"; Lambert apologised for the scenes.
 In The Discontinuity Guide (1995), Paul Cornell, Martin Day, and Keith Topping wrote that the story "manages to flesh out the central figures at the expense of the plot".
 In The Television Companion (1998), David J. Howe and Stephen James Walker considered the second episode superior to the first and, noting the serial's origins as a "filler", noted that it "works remarkably well".
 In A Critical History of Doctor Who (1999), John Kenneth Muir praised the serial's exploration of its characters' relationships, an element that the show would eventually lose after the departure of Russell and Hill.
 In a 2008 review, Patrick Mulkern of Radio Times described Whitaker as "a master of dialogue, characterisation and atmosphere", but felt he struggled with plot logic, as evidenced by the fast return switch explanation.
 Despite this, he stated that the ending had "charm" as the TARDIS travellers began to become friends.
 DVD Talk's John Sinnott felt that The Edge of Destruction was the weakest of the show's first three serials, writing that it had "some good moments" but "overall it doesn't hang together quite as well" as the preceding two stories; he commented that it felt "rushed" and the resolution was a "cop-out".
 The serial was recommended by Charlie Jane Anders of io9 as an example of the classic series for new viewers to watch, describing it as "a quick hit ... and still just as intense as it was".

 Commercial releases

 In print

 A novelisation of this serial, written by Nigel Robinson, was published in hardback in May 1988, with a cover painting by Alister Pearson; the paperback was published by Target Books on 20 October 1988.
 Since Whitaker died before novelising his scripts, Robinson considerably expanded the serial for the book.
 An audiobook reading of the novelisation, narrated by William Russell, was published by BBC Audiobooks on CD on 31 August 2010.

 Home media

 An extract from the second episode, dubbed in Arabic, was included on the VHS release Doctor Who: The Hartnell Years in June 1991.
 The full story was first released on VHS in May 2000, alongside the pilot episode of An Unearthly Child.
 For the DVD release on 30 January 2006, the serial was released as part of Doctor Who: The Beginning alongside the preceding two stories, with several special features.
+An audio version of the serial, with linking narration by Ford, was released as a vinyl record by Demon Records on 2 May 2024, as part of Record Store Day.